Previous dayApril 29, 2026Next day

 22.0 km---✓ ReviewedUSGS →

-On April 29, 2026, worldwide seismic activity registered a magnitude 2.5 earthquake 101 km SE of Akutan, Alaska at 17:48 UTC.
+April 29, 2026 brought a magnitude 2.5 earthquake 101 km SE of Akutan, Alaska, logged at 17:48 UTC.
 This was a shallow crustal earthquake, focused at 22.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 53.480°, -164.695°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 53.480°N, -164.695°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-29